crossifino/podman-ai-lab-to-rhoai./README.md

 </ol>

 ## <div id="req">Requirements</a>
 It is expected that you have admin access to an OpenShift 4.12+ cluster.
-The follwing code was tested with an OpenShift 4.15 cluster and OpenShift AI 2.9.
+The following code was tested with an OpenShift 4.15 cluster and OpenShift AI 2.9.

 # <div id="podman_ai_lab">Podman AI Lab</a>
 ## Install Podman Desktop and Podman AI Lab extension